qaz1678249/scalar_kinematics/README.md

-# SCALAR kinematics (ver 0.3.*)
+# SCALAR kinematics (ver 0.4.*)

-SCALAR_kinematics.py is the orgnized class for 6DoF or 3DoF or with gripper FK and IK.
+SCALAR_kinematics.py is the organized class for 6DoF, 4DoF or 3DoF or with gripper FK and IK.

 see example.py how to use the code